 When you live on your boat, especially if you've recently moved out of a house, storage space can sometimes be hard to come by!
 Even if your boat is large it may not always have as much space as a house.
 Choosing residential mooring at Aquavista gives you your own residential storage box.

 Everyone expects to be connected these days, and those living at a marina are no exception.
-Luckily, most marinas have access to high speed Wi-Fi, meaning you won’t have to stop binge-watching your favourite Netflix series.
+Luckily, most marinas have access to free Wi-Fi, ideal for browsing the internet and checking your emails.
 If Wi-Fi is particularly important to your work, it’s worth testing it out in your chosen berth first.

 Can you get Wi-Fi on a houseboat?

 If you already have a leisure mooring at a marina, you may wonder why it costs more for a residential berth.
 After all, you have access to the same facilities as you did before.

 Naturally when there are more people at the marina for more of the time, facilities and services like bins, water and electricity are used more, which adds costs to the running of the marina.